Parramatta Grass (Sporobolus africanus).

 Why is Parramatta Grass a Problem Weed?

-- Is a weed in wet areas such like watered turf, roadsides and waste areas.
+- Is a weed in wet areas such like watered turf, roadsides and waste land.

 - It emerges all year round when soil moisture and temperatures are suitable.
-Spring and Summer is when most seedlings appear.
+Spring and Summer is when most seedlings tend to appear.

-- Parramatta Grass produces large numbers of seeds, These readily disperse, and the soil seed bank builds up quickly.
+- Parramatta Grass produces large numbers of seeds, These readily disperse, and a soil seed bank can quickly build up.

-- The seeds are viable for a long time.
+- It is a long lived grass, and its seeds remain viable in the soil for a long time.

-- Tussock Grass grows in lower rainfall areas, but is most common in areas with an average annual rainfall above 700 mm per year.
+- Tussock Grass can grow in low rainfall areas.
+However, it is more common in areas with an average annual rainfall above 700 mm per year.

 The distribution map for Rat’s Tail is courtesy on The Atlas of Living Australia.